jake-miles/rho-contracts-fork/README.md

 The fields specified in the third argument to `wrapConstructor` do not need to be comprehensive.
-Additional fields present in `prototype` are copies to the result without check nor wrapping.
+Additional fields present in `prototype` are copied to the result without check nor wrapping.
 Notably, this means that private methods and fields can be omitted from the contract.